Distributed-DeadLock/01_a_mountain/README.md

 **Author**: DeadLock

-**Credits** NameNotQuality, for Ideas and Feedback on Ore-Generation
+**Thanks** NameNotQuality, Desour, Blockhead & sfan5	for Help, Ideas and Feedback on Ore-Generation